Best Robo-Advisors 2026: Find Your Ideal Automated Portfolio

 Can I lose money with a robo-advisor?

-As with any investment, there's always a risk of losing money.
-However, robo-advisors typically use diversified portfolios to manage risk.
-It's important to understand your risk tolerance and investment goals.
+Yes, as with any investment, there's always a risk of losing money with robo-advisors.
+However, they typically use diversified portfolios to manage risk and employ professional investment strategies.
+Your risk level depends on your chosen portfolio allocation and market conditions.

 How do robo-advisors make money?